joe-taylor/bcdc-devenv/README.md

 word "databases" loosely; we are not only referring to relational databases (specifically, postgres), but also NoSQL search platforms like Solr.

+Additionally, we create a Jenkins box, vesta.local, for running various jobs against these dev instances.

+Finally, there's a box called europa.local which houses the future UI.

 ## Provisioned Boxes

 ### titan.local (192.168.15.101)